Planning a solo trip in August and thinking of visiting the gem of Scandinavia? Norway in August is a great choice, and I will share with you why.

 Cheap Stay: Vinje Camping Geiranger, close to the bottom of the fjord, simple camping life.

-Flรฅm, nestled in the heart of fjord country, is famous for its stunning scenery and the world-renowned Flรฅm Railway.
+Flรฅm, nestled in the heart of fjord country, is famous for its stunning scenery and the world-renowned Flรฅm Railway, which is a unique experience.
+Around this area, you are close to several national parks.

-This little village is an extraordinary destination in August, offering a perfect blend of scenic beauty and outdoor adventure.
+This little village is an extraordinary destination in August, offering a perfect blend of scenic beauty and outdoor adventure, so it is also a place where you can find some of the best tours in Norway.

 Fun Things to Do: